willkurt/lacan-racket/markdown/lacan.md

 For a bit more exposition on Lacan take a look at my talk on ["The Limits of Probability"](https://www.youtube.com/watch?v=S_dqEgtpgBg).

+## Lacan and Racket

 To demonstrate just how powerful pure symobls can be Lacan give an example of a very simple symbol language which nonetheless has some very interesting properities.
 Given that Racket is a programming language focused specifically on symbol manipulation I thought it would be a really fun exercise to implement this specific example fo Lacan's reasoning in Racket!

+Racket is in the family of Lisp programming languages.
+One dominant feature of most Lisp dialects is that they focus on the programmer performing computation strictly through symbol manipulation.
+The allows the programmer to treat even programs themselves as inputs to other programs, which leads to some very powerful programming abstractions.

+Given that Racket is one of the best examples of a contemporary symbolic programming language this is a great tool to explore in more detail the problem that Lacan is discussion.
+Implementing Lacan in Racket also makes is arguments much more clear and can help make some logic easier to reason about.

-## Freud, the death drive and the repetition compulsion
+### Freud, the death drive and the repetition compulsion

 Lacan starts what is essential an appendix to the Seminar by discussing Freud's controversial writing *Beyond the Pleasure Principle*.
 In this text Freud struggles with the question of the *repetition compulsion* (or automatism) in which patients repeatedly return to thinking about tramautic events in their lifes.
-Freud typical explains most of our behavior in terms libidinal desires, that is pleasure seeking, sexual urges.
+Freud typically explains most of our behavior in terms libidinal desires, that is pleasure seeking, sexual urges.
 For Freud most of the complexity of human psychology is the way we resist these desires as part of our everyday lifes.
 The trouble is that if our behavior is driven exclusively by a pleasure instinct why would anyone be compelled to revisit painful experiences over and over again?
 Freud's theoretical solution to this problem is the establishment of the idea of the 'death drive'.
 Freud argues that human behavior is in fact driven by the conflict between our libido and this death drive (Eros and Thanatos).
 Understandably even Freud's most ardent followers found this explaination a little difficult to digest.

 ### Repition compulsion explained through the symbolic chain

-Lacan's response is that while Freud's solution is easily dismissed, the problem he describes does need some explaination.
+Lacan's response is that while Freud's solution is easily dismissed, the problem he describes does need some exploration.
 Lacan argues that the *autonomy of the symbolic* is enough to explain the repetition compulsion.
 What in the world is the "autonomy of the symbolic?"
 Lacan wants to show us that mere symbols and rules for creating those symbols can contain their own logic which can cause repitition without needing to refer to any more complicated system.
 From a standpoint of modern programming this is not at all surprising.
 Anyone who has writen a program has basically used symbols that have no intrinsic meaning and used the logic of these symobls create predictable behavior.
 This is why this is a particularly fun part of Lacan to implement in code!

 To demonstrate this Lacan develops a very simple grammar from symobic manipulation to demonstrate the emergent rules that come from this.
 For Lacan this shows that we don't need complex ideas like the death drive to explain the compulsion to repeat: symbols themselves can cause this.
 Lacan starts with two symbols + and - representing, abstractly, presents or absence respectively.
 In Racket we can represent a list of these symbosl likes this: